obartra/ssim/generate/README.md

 Note that in order to be able to generate `computed_results.png` you'll need to have run `compareLIVESSIM` first so that the computed results are available.

-Also note that graphs are generated includinng all distorsions.
+Also note that graphs are generated including all distorsions.
 The paper only includes the JPEG and JPEG2000 ones because those where the only ones available for "Release 1" at publication time.
 Another difference is that these graphs do not exclude any outliers.

 ### Numerical comparison